-This course concentrates on the Latin American boom of the 1960s.
-In the fiction of Julio Cortázar, Carlos Fuentes, and Gabriel Garcia Marquez, students will discover the same fragmentation, recursiveness, self-reflexivity, and formal transgression that characterize the decade's postmodernist technique outside of Latin America.
-But the course will also consider the economic, political, and cultural conditions responsible for the boom, the legacies of J. L. Borges and Alejo Carpentier, and the distinctive features of magical realism.
-The course will also sample representative writers from the aftermath of the Boom, including women like Isabelle Allende, Cristina Peri Rossi, Luisa Valenzuela, Rosario Ferré, and Angelica Gorodischer.
+This course concentrates on the Latin American Boom of the 1950s 1960s.
+In the fiction of Julio Cortázar, Carlos Fuentes, Maria Vargas Llosa, and Gabriel Garcia Marquez, students will discover the same fragmentation, recursion, self-reflexivity, and formal transgression that characterize postmodernist technique.
+The course will also consider the economic, political, and cultural conditions responsible for the Boom, the legacies of J. L. Borges and Alejo Carpentier, and the genre features of magical realism.
+The course will also sample representative women writers alongside and after the Boom, e.g., Isabelle Allende, Cristina Peri Rossi, Luisa Valenzuela, and Rosario Ferré.
 Prerequisite: 104 or C or higher in 105 or C or higher in 195.